martensonbj/redux-saga-workshop/README.md

 ## Saga Effects

 Redux Sagas provide us with a few different "effects" and helper methods that scoot things along.
 We just used `takeEvery`, which "takes" "every" action that matches a pattern it's been given and fires off the next saga when that pattern is matched.

 Additionally, as we indicated with our `console.log(action)` it appends the ACTION that was fired as the third argument to the function.

-The next two we will implement are:
+The next two we will look at are:

-* `put`
+### `put`
   - Example: `yield put(requestImage())`
   - Tells the middleware to dispatch an action to the redux store.
   - Returns an object of instructions